M-o-a-T/moat-old/doc/index.rst

     * running

       Unix timestamp.
 This entry shall be equipped with a TTL and updated often enough so that it won't time out.
-      If a task subsequently finds that its entry has in fact timed out, it must abort.
+      If a task discovers that its entry has in fact timed out, it must abort immediately.

     * state